JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 28. Gratitude
 And then remember how fortunate you are and be thankful for everything you have right now.
 Sometimes the green eye monster definitely will rear it's head, but I think you're at a stage of your career, where slow and steady makes the biggest difference.

+#### 29. Close Your Laptop Screen After Work
+This seems to really help with shifting your mind off work

+#### 30. No, Serious Stop Saying Yes
+Even when it's your boss.
+The pressure you feel to reply, it's really powerful, but it's okay to wait a minute or two to write up a response.
+That said, having a general response prepped could be helpful.
+Something like:

+Could you posted this in the appsec channel, internal or external, and we can see when someone has the bandwidth?

+Don't ever say these following words.

+* Ok
+* Sure
+* Yes
+* Yeah, i can do it

+I don't care who it is.

 # References
 [^1]: [https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/](https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/)